google/WebFundamentals/src/content/en/updates/2019/01/shape-detection.md

 existence and the location of text may be recognized, but not the actual text contents.

 Note: This API is an optimization and not something guaranteed to be available from the platform for every user.
-We are looking for developers to combine this with their own image recognition code and take advantage of the native optimization when it is available.
+Developers are expected to combine this with their own image recognition code and take advantage of the native optimization when it is available.

 ## Feedback {: #feedback }